 Culture in Dalarna

-In the traditional region of Dalarna, cozy Christmas markets are organized throughout the pre-Christmas season, ensuring a Christmas atmosphere.
-The work in Avesta turns December 14 and 15 into an atmospheric niche castle with all the associated Christmas scents, sounds and lights.
-Of course also with the sneeze in place.
-At Nusnäs, the place where the famous dalah horse is made, you can experience the Christmas market with lights, torches, scents and atmospheric music.
-Once in the inland region, don't forget to bring the Christmas market to the Falu Mines World Heritage Site.
-The miners welcome the children's wish lists and there will be guided tours of the mine, as well as a traditional Christmas market filled with locally produced food, wreaths, roasted almonds and lots of other Christmas goodies.
+In the traditional region of Dalarna, cozy Christmas markets are arranged throughout the pre-Christmas period, which ensures a Christmas atmosphere.
+The work in Avesta will be transformed on 14 and 15 December into an atmospheric Santa castle with all the accompanying scents, sounds and lights of Christmas.
+Of course also with Santa in place.
+At Nusnäs, the place where the famous Dala horse is made, you can experience a Christmas market with lanterns, torches, scents and atmospheric music.
+Once you are in the inland region, do not forget to see the Christmas market in the world heritage Falu Mine.
+The miners receive the children's wish lists and there will be guided tours of the mine, in addition to a traditional Christmas market filled with locally produced food, wreaths, roasted almonds and lots of other Christmas goodies.

 Christmas markets in Halland

 The coastal region south of Gothenburg holds nothing back in the pre-Christmas period.
 At the magnificent castle Tjolöholm, there are three big Christmas markets in November, with everything that belongs to Christmas.
 Experience real Swedish castle jewels, which we do not find in Norway.
 A little further east in Halland, on the cultural-historical environment of Äskhults town, it becomes the old-fashioned Christmas market, just like it used to be.
 The small bakery in Idala shows up with ham sandwiches, Christmas porridge and lice cats, and the farmhouse listens to the children's wish lists.